Emperor Fei of Jin: Reign

 Even though Emperor Fei was an adult, he did not have actual power, as not only were governmental matters largely in the hands of his granduncle Sima Yu the Prince of Kuaiji, but Sima Yu himself was not fully able to make decisions, as the paramount general Huan Wen imposed many of his own decisions on the imperial government, which had no choice but to accept.

 Immediately after Emperor Fei took the throne, the important city Luoyang (which had served as Jin's capital early in the dynasty's history) fell to Former Yan, because Emperor Ai's death prevented a relief force from being dispatched.

 Late in 365, the general Sima Xun, the governor of Liang Province (梁州, modern southern Shaanxi) rebelled, but he was defeated, captured, and executed in summer 366.

-In summer 366, Empress Yu died.
+On 5 July 366, Empress Yu died.
 Emperor Fei would not have another empress for the rest of his reign.

 In 369, Huan launched a major attack against Former Yan, advancing all the way to the vicinity of Former Yan's capital Yecheng, but hesitated at making a final assault on Yecheng, and was subsequently defeated by the Former Yan prince Murong Chui and Former Qin relief forces.

 Huan, who had ambitions of usurpation and had intended to show off his power through conquering Former Yan until the campaign's failure, decided that he would show off his power in another way.
-He plotted with his confidant Chi Chao (郗超) to intimidate everyone by deposing Emperor Fei.
+He plotted with his confidant Xi Chao (郗超) to intimidate everyone by deposing Emperor Fei.
 However, the emperor had been careful during his reign and had not had any major faults, so Huan figured he had to manufacture one.
 He spread rumors that Emperor Fei was impotent and unable to bear children—and that his sons, by his concubines Consort Tian and Consort Meng, had in fact been biological sons of men that he favored, Xiang Long (相龍), Ji Hao (計好), and Zhu Lingbao (朱靈寶).
 (The rumors also implied a homosexual relationship between Emperor Fei and Xiang, Ji, and Zhu.)
-He then went to the capital and intimidated Empress Dowager Chu, to issue an edict that he had drafted deposing Emperor Fei.
+In December 371, Huan then went to the Jiankang and intimidated Empress Dowager Chu, to issue an edict that he had drafted deposing Emperor Fei.
 He replaced Emperor Fei with his granduncle Sima Yu, who took the throne as Emperor Jianwen.
 Emperor Fei was reduced in rank to Prince of Donghai, the title he had held for most of his life.
 Huan put Consorts Tian and Meng to death, along with their sons.
 He also massacred the powerful Yin and Yu clans.